ChunXiaostudy/chunxiaoli.github.io/_pages/about.md

 - *2025.03*: 🎉 Our paper **"Simplifying Debiasing: Random Feature Regularization as a Key Method"** was submitted to **ICCV 2025**!
 (First author)
 - *2025.3*: 🎉 One paper on **Noise Diffusion for Enhancing Semantic Faithfulness in Text-to-Image Synthesis** accepted to **CVPR 2025**!
 (Second author)
 - *2024.11*: 🎉 Our work on **An Efficient Framework for Enhancing Discriminative Models via Diffusion Techniques** has been accepted by **AAAI 2025**!
 (Co-first author)
+- *2024.11*: 🎉 Our work on **Prediction of iliac limb occlusion after endovascular aneurysm repair for abdominal aortic aneurysm by anatomical and near-wall hemodynamic characteristics combining numerical simulation and in vitro experiment** has been accepted by **Computer Methods and Programs in Biomedicine, IF=4.9.
+JCRQ1**!
+(Co-first author)

 # 📝 Publications

 <div class='paper-box'>